AlexLyko/watershed4objects/README.md

 - multithread combined with previously overlapped points exclusion
 - use the graph network as a grid.accumulation reference and avoid the computation on elevation
+- Watershed and SmallerWatershed should be merged, with a type condition at launch (they're basically same thing, except one is for collections, and the other one is for single points).
+In the short term, it's useless and makes the code less readable.